mjkgarrow/Chit-Chat-API/readme.md

 <br>
 <p style="text-align: center; font-size: 20px; color:white;font-weight:bold;">MESSAGES</p>

-### Get user's latest messages
+### Get all chat messages

-The `get user's latest messages` endpoint lists all last message in all the chats where the authenticated user is a member, not including their own.
+The `get all chat messages` endpoint lists all messages in all a chat where the authenticated user is a member.
 It requires a valid JWT to be submitted in an authorisation header.

 **_Endpoint URL_**

 ```
-GET /users/latest_messages/
+GET /messages/chat/<chat_id>
 ```

 **Request JSON Parameters**